jianboma/jianboma.github.io/_projects/1Paper-7D/rwkv.md

 **Homepage**: [https://wiki.rwkv.com/](https://wiki.rwkv.com/) <br>
 There are many projects inside the homepage.

-## D1

-### TL;DR
+## TL;DR
 Transformer suffers from memory and computational complexity that scales quadratically with sequence length.
 Recurrent neural networks (RNNs) has linear scaling in memory and computational requirements but the recurrent mechanism prevents the parallelization and scalability.
 The proposed Receptance Weighted Key Value (RWKV) <d-cite key="peng2023rwkv"></d-cite> intended to combine the efficient parallelization and scalability and reserve the efficient inference of RNNs.
+The motivation, implementation and application is predominantly in Large Language Model (LLMs).
+There is a community that has trained several LLMs.
+Those models are public available.
+More information can be found in there [homepage](https://wiki.rwkv.com/). **I think this is good trend, which makes the techniques for LLM accessible for more**.

+The core design of the RWKV relies on the equation (14) of this paper <d-cite key="peng2023rwkv"></d-cite>, which can be expressed recursively.
+The inference part can take advantange of the recursive mechanism and produce next state from the current state (a property of RNNs), without re-compute each state from scratch.

+The interpolation equations (11-13) are not that intutitive for me.
+Authors may can give more explanation.
+It makes the current $$\mathbf{r}$$, $$\mathbf{k}$$, and $$\mathbf{v}$$ aware of both current and previous input.
+A natual question is why is `two` steps.
+Is it necessary to have two steps as the equation (14) has a mechanism to mix different steps.

+This is an interesting paper that collaborated with a large amount of authors.
+The techniques are envolving very fast.
+The line between research and engineering in this field are more likely blurred.
+The mechanism of co-evolving shortened the period from `ideas` to `products`.

+## D1

 ### Quadratic complexity
 In self-attention mechanism, the Key $$\mathbf{k}$$, Query $$\mathbf{q}$$ and Value $$\mathbf{v}$$ are of length $$\mathrm{T}$$.
 The attention operator can be written as: